Fed-EINI: An Efficient and Interpretable Inference Framework for Decision Tree Ensembles in Federated Learning: Preliminaries and Problem Definition

-Random forest is a well-known bagging tree method by independently learning a large number of decision trees on a randomly sampled subset of data samples and features.
+where $T_k$ is the index set of all leaf nodes for the $k$-th tree, $x\in Leaf_j$ represents that the prediction result of data x is the weight of $j$-th leaf node. \item \textbf{Random Forest:} Random forest is a well-known bagging tree method by independently learning many decision trees on a randomly sampled subset of data samples and features.
 The inference result is given by averaging the prediction values of $K$ trees, i.e.,